bioinformaticsdotca/Epigenomics_2017/module4_lab.md

 * Get the URL to this track by clicking on the "Download datasets" button at the bottom of the grid.
 The URL should be *http://ftp.ebi.ac.uk/pub/databases/ensembl/encode/integration_data_jan2011/byDataType/peaks/jan2011/peakSeq/optimal/hub/peakSeq.optimal.wgEncodeHaibTfbsH1hescYy1c20Pcr1xAlnRep0_vs_wgEncodeHaibTfbsH1hescControlPcr1xAlnRep0.bb*.

-* Open your Guillimin terminal session, create a directory for our HOMER-related files, and go into it.
+* Open your Mammouth (Compute Canada) terminal session, create a directory for our HOMER-related files, and go into it.
 Then, download the BigBed file.

 ```
 mkdir homer